EzekielSEGUN/Note-Pad/Note-Pad/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+Install the In-memory Web API package from npm with the following command: npm install angular-in-memory-web-api --save

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.